Within the United States, one out of ten Americans over the age of 60 years old suffer from elder abuse.

 Bedsores are a kind of lesion where the skin breaks down because of a lack of proper care.
 While age, medications, temperature, and friction affect these sores, a lack of proper nourishment, unrelieved pressure, and a lack of hydration can also make them worse.

 With proper care and an apt amount of movement, this condition is completely preventable.

 Once the condition develops, it is easily treated when it is caught early.
 Unfortunately, bedsores can also be fatal to older persons if they aren’t caught and treated early.

 In order to relieve bedsores, the care provider only has to turn or rotate the bedridden individual on a frequent basis.
 Pressure-relieving mattresses can also prevent existing bedsores from worsening.

 If the individual develops complications or infections from bedsores, it is a sign the facility has breached its duty of care.

 How to Report Elder Abuse in California

-If you believe your loved one is suffering from elder abuse, you need to get help right away.
+If you believe your loved one is suffering from elder abuse and neglect, you need to get help right away.
 By finding out how to report elder abuse in California, you can prevent major harm from happening to your loved one or future patients.

 For immediate emergencies, call 911 right away.
 If your loved one is in danger, you need medical help as soon as possible.